Dimensions of Wellness

 Spiritual Wellness

-There are sacred spaces available to you on campus for prayer, meditation, and reflection.
-These spaces are located in several different places across campus to make access most convenient for you.
+There are spaces available to you on campus for prayer, meditation, and reflection.
+These spaces are located in several different places across campus, including the locations listed below.

 MSTF Prayer Room